-CubicFarm Systems Corp. is a technology company that is developing and deploying technology to feed a changing world.
-Its proprietary technologies enable farmers to grow high-quality, predictable crop yields for farms around the world.
-CubicFarms has two distinct technologies that address two distinct markets.
-The first technology is its patented CubicFarmTM System, which contains CubicFarms' patented technology for growing leafy greens and other crops.
+The Company's Fresh Division operates using the patented CubicFarm[TM] System, which contains CubicFarms' patented technology for growing leafy greens and other crops.
 It is a unique modular growing system which is the product of eight years of research by Dutch greenhouse growers, Jack and Leo Benne.
-Jack and Leo Benne were the majority shareholders of Bevo Agro Inc. (now a wholly-owned subsidiary of Zenabis Global Inc.), one of the largest plant propagation businesses in North America.
-The System addresses two of the most difficult challenges in the vertical farming industry, being high electricity and labour costs, using unique undulating path technology.
-CubicFarms leverages its patented technology by operating its own R&D facility in Pitt Meadows, British Columbia, selling the System to farmers, licensing its technology and providing industry-leading vertical farming expertise to its customers.
+Jack and Leo Benne were the majority shareholders of Bevo Agro Inc., one of the largest plant propagation businesses in North America.
+The CubicFarm System addresses two of the most difficult challenges in the vertical farming industry, being high electricity and labour costs, using unique undulating path technology.
+CubicFarms leverages its patented technology by operating its own R&D facility in Pitt Meadows, British Columbia, selling the CubicFarm System to farmers, licensing its technology and providing industry-leading vertical farming expertise to its customers.